mitchell-merry/autosplitters/_docs/unreal.md

 autosplitters.

 I currently don't have a great way of finding these, it's a little jank.
-I would recommend finding a signature, like this one, to find it (keeping in mind sigs aren't guaranteed):
+I would using a signature (like the one in [the below section](#signatures)) to find it if it works.

+### SyncLoadCounter

+I haven't got much personal experience with this, but for some modern UE4 games, this address contains an int with the number of things currently being loaded.
+It might be useful for your game, to detect if a load is happening.

+### Signatures

+Here's a quick reference of some commonly used signatures.
+This is *not* a guide on how to use signatures, that is out of scope.
+All of these work at about 4.27ish most of the time.
+It's never guaranteed that one works, but it's always worth trying.

+GWorld: `0F 2E ??
+74 ??
+48 8B 1D ?? ?? ?? ??
+48 85 DB 74"` (offset 0x8)
-4.27: `89 5C 24 ??
+NamePoolData: `89 5C 24 ??
 89 44 24 ??
 74 ??
-48 8D 15` (offset 0x13)
+48 8D 15` (offset 0xD)

-I would recommend looking at other autosplitters that use signatures to find some good ones.

-TODO - fill out more information here (sorry!)
+GEngine: `48 39 35 ?? ?? ?? ??
+0F 85 ?? ?? ?? ??
+48 8B 0D` (offset 0x3)
+SyncLoadCounter: `89 43 60 8B 05` (offset 0x5)

 ## Dumping Headers (SDK)